brianshumate/a-little-coffee-guidebook/brewing_techniques/README.md

 Now we arrive at the fun part: **MAKING THE COFFEE**!

 There are probably a dozen or more common ways to brew coffee.
-Many of those ways, such as the French Press, Moka Pot or Aeropress involve their own specialized equipment.
+Many of those ways, such as the French Press, Moka Pot, Aeropress, or Vietnamese coffee involve their own specialized equipment.

 The following sections cover methods which I prefer to use for brewing coffee.
 Since I'm not limiting myself to the techniques covered here, this part of